lazykyama/chainer_profutil/README.md

 This is an UNOFFICIAL Chainer related tool.
 This tool helps you to find forward, backward and update part from profiling details when you use NVIDIA Visual Profiler.
 As a result, you can improve your workload more efficiently.

+## How to use.

+1. Change your code according to example codes below
+2. Run your code via `nvprof` (eg. `nvprof -o prof.nvvp python main.py ...`)
+3. Load `prof.nvvp` to NVIDIA Visual Profiler `nvvp`
+4. Enjoy your profiling and accelerating!

 ## Simple example.

 Adding 2 lines is all you need.
 First, import a function.
 Second, call it.